Get into the swing of Christmas with these events

 A Christmas Carol at the Leper Chapel

-Get a chance to see a Christmas Carol the way Dickens performed it himself: one man, one stage.
-Playing over 20 characters, Martin Prest brings Charles Dickens’ timeless story of redemption to life.
+Get a chance to see A Christmas Carol the way Dickens performed it himself: one man, one stage.
+Playing over 20 characters, Martin Prest brings Charles Dickens’s timeless story of redemption to life.

 Miserly and unrepentant Ebenezer Scrooge is visited by his deceased business partner, Jacob Marley, one fateful Christmas Eve.
 Marley warns Scrooge that he will be haunted by three spirits and that, without their help, he will be condemned.

 Through the course of the night, he is shown his Past, his Present and his Future by these spirits.
 He learns how his actions affect those around him and, also, how they have been affecting his own life.
 As popular now as when it was first published in 1843, this captivating seasonal tale has the feel-good factor of a roast Christmas dinner and presents under the tree.
 The perfect start to any Christmas.

 One of Cambridge’s best-kept secrets!
 Christmas Carols by candlelight and the story of Christmas on the 12th of December in the wonderfully atmospheric Leper Chapel, followed by refreshments.
 Led by Christ the Redeemer Church with the Cottenham Brass Band.

 This year’s new carol continues a tradition begun in 1983 by Sir Stephen Cleobury, with a new carol written for the popular Christmas Eve service every year since, except for 2020.
 There is no rose is commissioned by King’s College with support from the late Lucian Nethsingha, in whose memory the commission is written.